 To reset all values in the Cycles option to factory default, press "Enter" when the "DEFAULT" prompt is shown.
 Press "Enter" again when the "RESET" prompt is shown to confirm the action.
-The figure below shows the sub menu options for Cycles:

 Temperature Pricing Option:

 This option allows the user to require additional vend amounts be added based on the drying temperature chosen by the customer.
 This pricing adder is effective only for the Base Vend Price (it does not affect the Extend Dry Price).
 It allows a pricing adder separate for "Medium" and "Hot" temperature settings.